Aeropesca Flight 217

-Aeropesca Colombia Flight 217 was an internal scheduled passenger flight in Colombia from La Vanguardia Airport, Villavicencio to El Dorado International Airport, Bogotá.
+Aeropesca Flight 217 was a domestic scheduled passenger flight in Colombia from La Vanguardia Airport, Villavicencio to El Dorado International Airport, Bogotá.
 On 26 March 1982 the flight was operated by a four-engined Vickers Viscount turboprop registered HK-2382 which collided with a mountain at 7,700 feet 130 km south east from Bogotá near Quetame in bad weather.
 The storm hampered rescue attempts.
 All 21 on board were killed.

 Aircraft

 The aircraft was a Vickers Viscount 745D four-engined turboprop that had been built in the United Kingdom in 1956 for Capital Airlines of the United States.
-First flown on 15 December 1956 it was bought by Aeropesca Colombia in March 1976.
+First flown on 15 December 1956 it was bought by Aeropesca in March 1976.

+Accident

+At 3:25PM, flight 217 departed from La Vanguardia Airport to El Dorado International Airport.
+Mid-flight, the aircraft crashed into a mountain at 7,700 feet from Bogota.
+Later at 5PM, it was declared an emergency, likely since the aircraft might’ve disappeared off radar.

+Victims

+Crew

+The flight was under the command of Roberto Alfonso Simbaqueva (46) and co-pilot Alberto Leyva Garces (25).
+Including 4 unknown cabin crew.

+Passengers

+There were 15 passengers noted in the crash, who are: